As much as I love turkey dinner, I think I might love the leftovers even more!

 There is nothing better than leftover turkey recipes from turkey broccoli rice casserole or Turkey Tetrazzini, and of course this pot pie recipe!

 Ingredients in Turkey Pot Pie

 Keep it easy on yourself and know that nearly anything that you have can be baked into this pot pie!
-I always include a combination of turkey, vegetables, savory spices, a creamy sauce, all baked into a crust.
+I always include a combination of turkey, vegetables, savory spices, and a creamy sauce, all baked into a flaky pie crust.

 How to Make Turkey Pot Pie

 - Cook onions until tender.
-Add flour and milk to make a roux (per recipe below).
+Add flour and milk to make a roux (per the recipe below).

 - Toss sauce with turkey and veggies.
 Fill a pie crust.

 - Add top crust, pinch edges to seal the pot pie, use a fork to ‘crimp’ the edges all the way around, and add a few slits in the center to create vents for the steam to escape.
 This prevents the pot pie from bursting at the edges while it bakes.

 Once your turkey pot pie is prepared you can either pop it in the freezer for later or in the oven to enjoy now!
 Bake until the top of the crust is golden brown, and let cool before cutting and serving.